 Change will be difficult.
-Companies and investors disagree on the role and value of proxy voting, and it is all too easy to blame the proxy advisory system for their misalignment.
-Finger-pointing remains common.
+This issue still does not seem to have reached the top tier of executives' priorities.
+Companies and investors also disagree on the role and value of proxy voting, and it is all too easy to blame the proxy advisory system for their misalignment.
+Fingerpointing remains common.